memo-567/MeshCore-FAQ/README.md

 #### Repeater
 Repeaters are used to extend the range of a MeshCore network.
 Repeater firmware runs on the same devices that run client firmware.
 A repeater's job is to forward MeshCore packets to the destination device.
 It does **not** forward or retransmit every packet it receives, unlike other LoRa mesh systems.

-A repeater can be remotely administered using a password-authenticated T-Deck (and soon from a BLE Companion client).
+A repeater can be remotely administered using a T-Deck running the MeshCore firwmware with remote admistration features unlocked, or from a BLE Companion client connected to a smartphone running the MeshCore app.

 #### Room Server
 A room server is a simple BBS server for sharing posts.
+T-Deck devices running MeshCore firmware or a BLE Companion client connected to a smartphone running the MeshCore app can connect to a room server.

+room servers store message history on them, and push the stored messages to users.
+Room servers allow roaming users to come back later and retrieve message history.
+Contrast to channels, messages are either received  when it's sent, or not received and missed if the a room user is out of range.
+You can think  of room servers like email servers where you can come back later and get your emails from your mail server

-Currently (late February 2025), only T-Deck devices can connect to a room server.
-There are plans to enable smart device clients to connect to a room server.
-Room servers can be remotely administered using a password-authenticated T-Deck (soon from a BLE Companion client).
+A room server can be remotely administered using a T-Deck running the MeshCore firwmware with remote admistration features unlocked, or from a BLE Companion client connected to a smartphone running the MeshCore app.

 When a client logs into a room server, the client will receive the previously 16 unseen messages.